mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 IMPORTANT::
-   The version(s) of PETSc tested to work with MDOlab tools is ``3.7.7``.
+   The version(s) of PETSc tested to work with MDOlab tools is ``3.11.0``.
    Use other versions at your own risk.

-   PETSc depends on OpenMPI, a C/Fortran compiler, and valgrind, and it requires cmake to build.
+   PETSc depends on OpenMPI, a C/Fortran compiler, and it requires cmake to build.

 PETSc, the Portable Extensible Toolkit for Scientific Computation is a
 comprehensive library for helping solve large scale PDE problems.